Disneyland cancels annual passes, offers refunds, as resort becomes vaccine site

-In 2020, Disneyland closed its gates due to the rapid spread of COVID-19 For the first time in its 65-year history, the iconic California theme park shut down for a month on March 12 -- and remained closed.
+Disneyland is set to partially reopen next month after closing its gates in 2020 due to the rapid spread of COVID-19.
+For the first time in its 65-year history, the iconic California theme park shut down for a month on March 12, and has remained closed.
+But in March, secondary theme park California Adventure will reopen for ticketed, limited-capacity events -- minus the rides.

 Disneyland Resort became a mass coronavirus vaccine site instead of a theme park destination in early 2021.
 The Toy Story parking lot began serving up coronavirus vaccinations on Jan.
 14 as Orange County's first vaccine super site.
 Disneyland Resort had "stepped up" to host mass vaccine distribution and would be "absolutely critical in stopping this deadly virus," the county said.

-Here's the latest on when Disneyland and California Adventure will fully reopen, and why they haven't while most of Disney's other global theme parks, including Walt Disney World on the opposite coast of the US, have.
+Here's the latest on when California Adventure and Disneyland will fully reopen, and why they haven't while most of Disney's other global theme parks, including Walt Disney World on the opposite coast of the US, have.

 Will Disneyland reopen in 2021?